core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Sender Key used is the Pairwise Sender Key (see {{sec-derivation-pairwise}}).

-* The counter signature is not computed and therefore not included in the message, which deviates from {{compression}}.
-The payload of the OSCORE message thus terminates with the encoded ciphertext of the COSE object, just as in {{RFC8613}}.
+* The counter signature is not computed and therefore not included in the message.
+The payload of the protected request thus terminates with the encoded ciphertext of the COSE object, just as in {{RFC8613}}.

-Note that, just as in the group mode, the external_aad for encryption is generated as in {{sec-cose-object-ext-aad-enc}}, and the Partial IV is the current fresh value of the Sender Sequence Number, see {{pairwise-seqno}}.
+Note that, just as in the group mode, the external_aad for encryption is generated as in {{sec-cose-object-ext-aad-enc}}, and the Partial IV is the current fresh value of the Sender Sequence Number (see {{pairwise-seqno}}).

 ## Verifying the Request {#sec-pairwise-verify-req}